Fruits for Dogs

 - Kiwis: Source of fiber, potassium and high in vitamin C. (A half a slice or one slice of kiwi is a good size treat.)

 - Oranges: Source for fiber, potassium, calcium, folic acid, iron, flavonoids, phytonutrients, vitamins A, C, B1 and B6.
 (Half of a segment is a good size treat.
-Remove any seeds.)
+May cause stomach upset if fed in too big a portion.
+Remove the rind and any seeds.)
+Do no feed your dog any part of the orange tree—see below.

 - Pears: Source for fiber, folic acid, niacin, phosphorus, potassium, copper, pectin and vitamins A, C, E, B1 and B2.
 (1 or 2 pear cubes is a good size treat.)